-Based on the bedrock geologic map of Niagara County, the Site is situated over the Onondaga Formation of the Middle Devonian Series.
-The Onondaga Formation is comprised of a varying texture from coarse to very finely crystalline with a dark gray to tan color and chert and fossils within.
-The unit has an approximated thickness of 110 to 160 feet.
-An intersecting, orthogonal patter of fractures and joint sets are common throughout the bedrock strata.
-The surficial geomorphology of the bedrock strata was modified by period sub-aerial erosion and continental glaciation.
-At the site surficial composition consists of laminated silt and clay deposited in proglacial lakes.
-During the Phase II Investigation activities equipment refusal was encountered between approximately 7 and 22 fbgs across the site.
+Based on the New York State Geologic Map of New York2, the Site is situated over the Onondaga Formation of the Middle Devonian Series.
+The Onondaga Formation is comprised of varying texture bedrock from coarse to very finely crystalline with a dark gray to tan color and chert and fossils within.
+The Onondaga has an approximated thickness of 110 to 160 feet.
+Structurally, the bedrock formations strike in an east-west direction and exhibit a regional dip that approximates 40 feet per mile (3 to 5 degrees) toward the south and southwest.
+An intersecting, orthogonal pattern of fractures and joint sets are common throughout the bedrock strata.
+The depth to and type of bedrock below the Site has not been determined.